Analysis of the structural complexity of Crab Nebula observed at radio frequency using a multifractal approach: Analysis and results

 In all the plots of $h(q)$, we see that it asymptotes to constant values as $|q|\to \infty$.
 This implies that small fluctuation values tend towards the same scaling behavior, and so do large fluctuations.
 Let $h_{\pm}$ denote the asymptotic values at $q\to\pm\infty$.
 We observe that $h_{-}$ varies considerably large across the different partitions for $a\ge 2$, while $h_{+}$ shows relatively less variations such that $h_{\pm}\approx h_{\pm}(a,m)$, where $m$ is the partition index.
 This means that the structural properties associated with small fluctuations vary considerably large amongst the different partitions of the radio image, while large fluctuations are comparable.
 Further, since the values of $h_{-}>h_{+}$, the persistence of the patterns/clusters in each partition driven by small fluctuations has longer memory as compared to large fluctuations.
-We thus expect to see more heterogenous or dissimilar structures with distinct local scaling laws across the different partitions of the radio image significantly contributed by small fluctuations.
+We thus expect to see more heterogeneous or dissimilar structures with distinct local scaling laws across the different partitions of the radio image significantly contributed by small fluctuations.
 This corroborates what we described in the previous paragraph.
 We also find the largest variation of $h_{-}$ across the different partitions for $a=4$.
-A closer look at the values of $h_{\pm}$ for different partitions of the radio image will be discussed in section~\ref{sec:sec4c} where we make a comparison with the results for IR data.
+A closer look at the values of $h_{\pm}$ for different partitions of the radio image will be discussed in section~\ref{sec:sec4c}.

 In the middle column of Figure \ref{local_radio2}, we plot the classical scaling exponent $\tau$ versus $q$ for different values of $a$.
 In all the plots, we observe that $\tau$ does not depend on $q$ linearly.
 Eq.~\eqref{eq:tau} tells us that if $h$ is independent of $q$, then $\tau$ should be a linear function of $q$.
 But $h$ is dependent on $q$, and it exhibits a step-like transition around $q\sim 0$ (see the left column of Figure \ref{local_radio2}).
 Therefore, we expect that $\tau$ will also make a transition around $q\sim 0$.
 This is indeed what we see in the plots of $\tau$, where we observe two linear regimes with a slope change around $q\sim 0$ (indicated by the vertical dashed lines).
 This value marks the transition of the scaling nature between large and small fluctuations exhibiting multifractal properties.